ONLYOFFICE/Kubernetes-DocSpace/README.md

-# ONLYOFFICE Apps for Kubernetes
+# ONLYOFFICE Apps (formerly ONLYOFFICE DocSpace) for Kubernetes
 The following guide covers the installation process of the ‘ONLYOFFICE Apps’ into a Kubernetes cluster or OpenShift cluster.

 ## Contents